Here is a delicious spaghetti Jollof, one of the most popular foods in Nigeria.

 Green pepper (optional).

-Blend the crayfish and also slice the tomatoes/pepper together,
+Using an electric blender, grind the crayfish and also blend the tomatoes/pepper together.

 Add the meat stock and a cup of water.

-Then add all the ingredients I listed above (the ground crayfish, salt to taste then allow to boil.
+Then add (the ground crayfish, salt to taste then allow to boil).

 Add the spaghetti and cook for about 15-20 minutes till it is almost soft then add the remaining onions, then the carrot and green beans.